austineamonn/SummerResearch2024/README.md

 For the iCompBio REU program Summer of 2024.
 Project Lead: Austin Nicolas.
 Project Mentor: Dr. Shahnewaz Sakib.

 # General Outline of Summer Research Project:
-To build a framework that will take various inputs from college student users, protect their data by privatizing the dataset, and build a machine learning model trained on the privatized data that will output recommendations for topics that a student should consider for future study based on their inputs.
+To build a framework that will take various inputs from college student users, protect their data by privatizing the dataset, and build a machine learning model trained on the privatized data that will solve a multilabel classification problem and output recommendations for topics that a student should consider for future study based on their inputs.

 # Goal:
 Take student input data and build a privatized version.
 From the privatized version a machine learning model will provide students with topics for future study.
 Then the students take these topics to advisors, professors, counselors, peers, and others.
 These people will help the student pick what courses to take the upcoming semester based on the topics given and the courses offered at the student’s school.